DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 ![alt text][image1] ![alt text][image2]

 The image data should be normalized so that the data has mean zero and equal variance.
-For image data, I use a quick way (pixel - 128)/ 128 to approximately normalize the data.
+For image data, I use a quick way (pixel - 128)/ 128 to approximately normalize all the images.

 #### 2. Model architecture

 A LeNet-5 architecture is chosen for this task.
 Using the original LeNet-5, I achieved high accuracy on the training set but low accuracy on the validation set (around 0.89).
 To solve the overfitting problem, I added dropout layers after the fully connected layers.

-In CNN, the most common type of convolution that is used is the **2D convolution layer** (conv2D).
-A filter or a kernel in a conv2D layer “slides” over the 2D input data, performing an elementwise multiplication.
+In CNN, **2D convolution layer** (conv2D) is the most common type of convolution.
+A filter (or a kernel) in a conv2D layer “slides” over the 2D input data, performing an elementwise multiplication.
 As a result, it will be summing up the results into a single output pixel.
 The kernel will perform the same operation for every location it slides over, transforming a 2D matrix of features into a different 2D matrix of features.

 **max pooling** operation is used to reduce the size of the input and allows the neural network to focus on only the most important elements.
 Max pooling does this by only retaining the maximum value for each filtered area and removing the remaining values.